Special Weather Statement issued for Hocking by NWS - News Break

 Special Weather Statement issued for Hocking by NWS

-Effective: 2021-07-08 16:19:00 EDT Expires: 2021-07-08 17:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Hocking A STRONG THUNDERSTORM WILL AFFECT SOUTHERN HOCKING COUNTY UNTIL 500 PM EDT At 426 PM EDT, radar indicated a strong thunderstorm 7 miles west of Hocking Hills State Park, moving east at 20 mph.
-STORM HAZARDS INCLUDE Winds to 40 mph Locations impacted include Nelsonville, Hocking Hills State Park, Starr, South Bloomingville, Ilesboro, Union Furnace and Haydenville.
+Effective: 2021-07-08 15:54:00 EDT Expires: 2021-07-08 16:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Hocking STRONG THUNDERSTORMS WILL AFFECT CENTRAL AND EASTERN HOCKING COUNTY UNTIL 430 PM EDT At 405 PM EDT, radar indicated a cluster of strong thunderstorms near Logan, moving east at 25 mph.
+STORM HAZARDS INCLUDE Winds to 40 mph Locations impacted include Logan, Nelsonville, Hide-A-Way Hills, Murray City, Enterprise, Gibisonville, Union Furnace, Rockbridge, Haydenville, Lake Logan State Park, Oreville and Carbon Hill.
 To report hazardous weather conditions, go to our website at weather.gov/iln and submit your report via social media, when you can do so safely.alerts.weather.gov

 Comments / 0